statdivlab/radEmu/README.md

 ```
 ## Documentation

-We additionally have a `pkgdown` [website](https://statdivlab.github.io/radEmu/) that contains pre-built versions of our function [documentation](https://statdivlab.github.io/radEmu/reference/index.html) and an introductory [vignette](https://statdivlab.github.io/radEmu/articles/intro_radEmu.html).
+We additionally have a `pkgdown` [website](https://statdivlab.github.io/radEmu/) that contains pre-built versions of our function [documentation](https://statdivlab.github.io/radEmu/reference/index.html) and our vignettes (an introductory [vignette](https://statdivlab.github.io/radEmu/articles/intro_radEmu.html), an introductory [vignette](https://statdivlab.github.io/radEmu/articles/intro_radEmu_with_phyloseq.html) that uses `phyloseq` data, and a [vignette](https://statdivlab.github.io/radEmu/articles/parallel_radEmu.html) for running `radEmu` tests in parallel for more efficient computation).

 ## Citation